Puppy Vaccine Schedule: A Complete Owner’s Guide

 When should I start my puppy’s vaccination schedule?

-Your puppy’s vaccination schedule should begin at 6–8 weeks of age, with booster shots administered every two to four weeks until around 4 months of age.
+Your puppy’s vaccination schedule should begin at 6-8 weeks of age, with booster shots administered every 2-4 weeks until around 4 months of age.

 It’s crucial to start your puppy’s vaccinations before their natural immunity dwindles.
 Puppies initially receive protective antibodies through their mother’s milk, but this protection wanes over time, especially if puppies are separated from their mother shortly after birth.